What Is Indexed Universal Life Insurance?

 Illustration vs Actual Performance

 Policy illustrations often show attractive projections based on historical or hypothetical index performance, but actual results frequently disappoint.
-Insurers may use backtested data from proprietary indices that didn't exist during the illustrated periods, inflating realistic expectations.
+Insurers may use backtested data from proprietary indices that did not exist during the illustrated periods, inflating realistic expectations.

-An illustration might show steady 7-8% annual returns based on hypothetical index performance, but reality includes years of 0% returns when the index declines, years hitting the cap limit in bull markets, and the compounding impact of fees regardless of performance.
-Real-world case studies document retirees with 50% less cash value than originally illustrated, facing difficult choices about increasing premiums or surrendering policies at a loss.
+Despite these reforms, an illustration might still show steady 6% to 7% annual returns based on hypothetical index performance, while reality includes years of 0% returns when the index declines, years hitting the cap limit in bull markets, and the compounding impact of fees regardless of performance.

 Retirement Income Strategies Using IUL

 Some financial professionals promote IUL as a retirement planning tool, positioning it as a tax-advantaged alternative to traditional retirement accounts.
-The strategy involves overfunding the policy during working years to build substantial cash value, then accessing it tax-free during retirement through policy loans.
+This is often marketed as a Life Insurance Retirement Plan (LIRP), which involves overfunding the policy during working years to build substantial cash value, then accessing it tax-free during retirement through policy loans.

 The Tax-Free Income Approach